DatabaseEvolutionNudgeInMicroservices/reverse-engineering/README.md

 **__INPUT__**

 Invoke the static analysis by using the [POST /static/language/:language/repository/zip](http://locahost:3000/static/language/:language/repository/zip) root with a ZIP file inside the request.
+WARNING: This can take a while depending on the repository size.
-All repositories to analyze should be integrated in the ZIP file.
+All repositories to analyze have to be integrated in the ZIP file.
 Each directory at the root of the zip file represents a repository.

 This zip file can be generated from GitHub/GitLab repositories thanks to [DENIM Downloading](https://github.com/DatabaseEvolutionNudgeInMicroservices/downloading).